Sandwich: 01304 812300 • Deal: 01304 380914 enquiries@jdilnotsmith.co.uk

 What do you do when someone dies at home?

-When someone dies at home and the death is expected, you will need to call the deceased’s GP Surgery who, if satisfied with the cause of death, will issue the Medical Certificate of cause of Death.
-You will need to contact the surgery to find out when the certificate will be available to collect.
+When someone dies at home and the death is expected, you will need to call the deceased’s GP Surgery who, if satisfied with the cause of death, will contact the Medical Examiner with a proposed cause of death.

-If the death occurs outside of the surgery’s hours then you should call 111 for the on-call doctor.
-They will then attend and certify the death.
+If the death occurs outside of the surgery’s hours then you should call 111 for the on-call doctor or district nurse.
+They will then attend and confirm the death.
 They will not be able to issue the Medical Certificate of Cause of Death as this will be completed by the deceased own GP.
+They will however provide you with a Funeral director’s confirmation of death transfer document which you should pass over to our staff when they arrive.

 What do you do when someone dies at home unexpectedly?